 Then there is the court system itself.
 You’re somehow expected to survive the two months it takes to get a hearing date and see the judge.
 The documents all look alike, you can’t understand what any of the terms mean, and you’re treated as though you’re stupid when you don’t double hole punch or staple the right papers.

-We understand.
 Like you, we’re mothers, fathers, siblings, and parents.
 We’ve survived divorce, struggled through custody battles, and learned how to blend families.
 We know the fear of stepping into a courtroom, of feeling foolish, and of being the only one in the room who doesn’t know what is going on.
 We’ve suffered through loss, stood up to abuse, and come out the other side stronger.
 We’ve been there and lived our own stories, too.

 Helping you is more than a job – it’s our passion.
 We want to see pictures of your children and share in your excitement of obtaining a new job.
 We want to celebrate your successes and help you back on your feet after your failures.
 We want to learn more about who you are and what makes you unique.
 We want you to feel comfortable trusting your life to us.
 We are inspired by you, your strength, and your story, and we are honored to be part of it.